Probe to Generate: Program Variant-Guided Test Augmentation for Repository-Level Repair Benchmarks: Abstract

 \section{Abstract}

-Benchmarks driven by test suites, notably SWE-bench, have become the de facto standard for measuring the effectiveness of automated issue-resolution agents: a generated patch is accepted whenever it passes the accompanying regression tests.
-In practice, however, insufficiently strong test suites can admit plausible yet semantically incorrect patches, inflating reported success rates.
-We introduce STING, a framework for targeted test augmentation that uses semantically altered program variants as diagnostic stressors to uncover and repair weaknesses in benchmark regression suites.
-Variants of the ground-truth patch that still pass the existing tests reveal under-constrained behaviors; these gaps then guide the generation of focused regression tests.
-A generated test is retained only if it (i) passes on the ground-truth patch, (ii) fails on at least one variant that survived the original suite, and (iii) remains valid under behavior-preserving transformations designed to guard against overfitting.
-Applied to SWE-bench Verified, STING finds that 77\% of instances contain at least one surviving variant.
-STING produces 1,014 validated tests spanning 211 instances and increases patch-region line and branch coverage by 10.8 and 9.5 percentage points, respectively.
-Re-assessing the top-10 repair agents with the strengthened suites lowers their resolved rates by 4.2\%–9.0\%, revealing that a substantial share of previously passing patches exploit weaknesses in the benchmark tests rather than faithfully implementing the intended fix.
-These results underscore that reliable benchmark evaluation depends not only on patch generation, but equally on test adequacy.
+Test-based benchmarks such as SWE-bench have become a standard basis for evaluating automated issue resolution agents, deeming a patch correct if it passes a provided regression test suite.
+In practice, weak test suites can admit plausible but semantically incorrect patches, inflating reported agent performance.
+We present \tool, a test augmentation framework that uses semantically modified program variants as behavioral probes to identify and close gaps in benchmark test suites.
+Variants of the reference patch that survive the original tests reveal under-constrained behaviors, which then guide targeted regression test generation.
+Each generated test is retained only if it passes on the reference patch, fails on at least one surviving variant, and remains robust under behavior-preserving transformations.
+On SWE-bench Verified, 77\% of instances admit at least one surviving variant. \tool generates 1,014 validated tests across 211 instances, increasing patch-region line and branch coverage by 10.8 and 9.5 percentage points.
+Re-evaluating the top-10 repair agents with the augmented suites reduces resolved rates by 4.2\%--9.0\%, showing that many previously accepted patches exploit benchmark test gaps rather than fully satisfying the intended repair semantics.
+These findings demonstrate that benchmark evaluation is not solely a patch-generation problem but also a test-strength problem.

 \ccsdesc[500]{Software and its engineering~Software maintenance tools} \ccsdesc[500]{Software and its engineering~Software testing and debugging}

 \keywords{Automated program repair, Benchmark evaluation, Test augmentation, Large language models, SWE-bench}